ga4gh/experiments-metadata/mappings/README.md

 | [International Human Epigenome Consortium](https://ihec-epigenomes.org/)                           | [Available here](https://github.com/IHEC/ihec-ecosystems/blob/master/docs/metadata/2.0/Ihec_metadata_specification.md) | [IHEC.md](IHEC.md)           |
 | [INSDC/ENA metadata](https://ena-docs.readthedocs.io/en/latest/submit/general-guide/metadata.html) | [Available here](https://ena-docs.readthedocs.io/en/latest/submit/general-guide/metadata.html)                         | [INSDC_ENA.md](INSDC_ENA.md) |

+## Mapping to your existing resources
+We are looking to add in these pages mappings to additional datasets, projects and platforms.
+If you have such resources and would like them to be listed in the table above, please open an issue in this GitHub, providing:
+* The name of your resource, and URL
+* A link to your data model
+* A mapping of the checklist properties to the data model, using this [template](./template.md)